 Recommended by Inma from A World to Travel

 As it happens with a few colorful districts in Mexico City and many other cities across the globe, Miami has its own art street district full of awesome graffiti artworks that will delight visitors in love with all things street art and color.

 Less than 6 miles away from South Beach, Wynwood is a relatively new neighborhood trending daily on social media visual networks such as Instagram.

 And it’s easy to see why: The many amazing pieces scattered across a few streets are the perfect background for selfies.

-But there’s more as many businesses attracted by the fame of the place and erring on the hipster side opened their doors alongside.
+But there’s more as many businesses attracted by the place’s fame and erring on the hipster side opened their doors alongside.

-No Sea No Life by David ‘MEGGS’ Hooke, Free Lolita by Clandestinos, Poupes by Miss Van, and Alex Senna’s flamingo are some of the most famous Wynwood walls; but it will be up to you to decide if they are worth to be on the list.
+No Sea No Life by David ‘MEGGS’ Hooke, Free Lolita by Clandestinos, Poupes by Miss Van, and Alex Senna’s flamingo are some of the most famous Wynwood walls; but it will be up to you to decide if they are worth being on the list.

 With so many great arts – featured many times at Art Basel Miami Beach – the choice is not easy!